-UPDATE 1-Poland threatens to block EIB post-Brexit plan seeking bigger role - FT
+REFILE-UPDATE 1-Poland, seeking bigger role, threatens to block EIB post-Brexit plan- FT

 But a source in Poland’s government, who asked not to be named, said Warsaw was not making threats but instead pushing what it felt was a better plan to bring in fresh funding, rather than draw on existing reserves to fill a gap.

-Relying on existing reserves would not be enough to safeguard the bank in the event if a hard Brexit, the source added.
+Relying on existing reserves would not be enough to safeguard the bank in the event of a hard Brexit, the source added.

 “Poland is not threatening anyone, just the opposite - it is submitting a very specific proposal, which is beneficial for the bank,” the government source said.